solo-io/solo-cop/blogs/workspaces/README.md

 ![Global Workspace](./images/gloo-mesh-config.png)

+### Config only namespaces
-* **Config Only Namespaces** - By default Gloo Mesh will read Gloo Mesh configuration from **ANY** namespace that is in the Workspace.
+By default Gloo Mesh will read Gloo Mesh configuration from **ANY** namespace that is in the Workspace.
 If you would like to limit who and where Gloo Mesh configuration can be read, you can use the `configEnabled: true|false` field.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2